 This tool will allow you to easily search and compare the average salaries of nurses for many cities and locations across the U.S. You can search by city and state.
 Salary data is provided through the BLS.

 Why Are More Nurses Needed?

-With a large, aging population, people living longer overall, and the persistent presence of chronic medical conditions such as diabetes, the demand for RNs isn't likely to slow anytime soon according to the American Nurses Association.
-Nursing shortages can be found across the country with the South and the West having the sharpest demand.
+With a large, aging population, people living longer overall, and the persistent presence of chronic medical conditions such as diabetes, the demand for RNs isn't likely to slow anytime soon, according to the American Nurses Association.
+Nursing shortages can be found nationwide, with the South and the West having the sharpest demand.
 Nurses impact patient care delivery more than any other job in healthcare.
 Too few nurses result in the quality of care going down.

 According to the American Association of Colleges of Nursing (AACN), colleges and universities are having a hard time expanding their current nursing education programs; more than 80,000 qualified applicants are denied admission each year due to not having enough space.
 Shortages of nursing teaching staff and clinical preceptors contribute to the problem.
 The organization is working with government entities to collaboratively develop legislation and strategies to resolve the shortage while recognizing it will take time.